D-4-hydroxyphenylglycine transaminase

-Thus, the two substrates of this enzyme are D-4-hydroxyphenylglycine and 2-oxoglutarate, whereas its two products are 4-hydroxyphenylglyoxylate and L-glutamate.
+The two substrates of this enzyme haracterised from Pseudomonas putida are D-4-hydroxyphenylglycine and α-ketoglutaric acid.
+Its products are 4-hydroxyphenylglyoxylic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is D-4-hydroxyphenylglycine:2-oxoglutarate aminotransferase.
 This enzyme is also called D-hydroxyphenylglycine aminotransferase.
-It employs one cofactor, pyridoxal phosphate.